Hryhorii Epik: Repression and death

 Even though Epik had continued to support the Communist Party, after the abrupt reversal of the Soviet Ukrainization policy in the early 1930s, he suffered from the purges.
 He was arrested on 5 December 1934, accused of being a Ukrainian nationalist and a member of a secret terrorist organization.

-In contrast to those arrested in Kharkiv at the same time, such as Mykola Kulish, who for a long time denied the trumped-up charges, Epik admitted without resistance that he belonged to a mythical terrorist organization, which allegedly included Kulish, Klym Polishchuk, Valerian Pidmohylny, Yevhen Pluzhnyk, and Vasyl Vrazlivy.
+In contrast to those arrested in Kharkiv at the same time, such as Mykola Kulish, who for a long time denied the trumped-up charges, Epik admitted without resistance that he belonged to a mythical terrorist organization, which allegedly included Kulish, Klym Polishchuk, Valerian Pidmohylnyi, Yevhen Pluzhnyk, and Vasyl Vrazlivyi.

-At the beginning of 1935, many writers were shocked by Epik's letter addressed to People's Commissar Vsevolod Balitsky, in which the writer repented for the supposed criminal intentions of the entire group and stated that they should all be shot "like rabid dogs."
+At the beginning of 1935, many writers were shocked by Epik's letter addressed to People's Commissar Vsevolod Balytskyi, in which the writer repented for the supposed criminal intentions of the entire group and stated that they should all be shot "like rabid dogs."
 This letter was read by the secretary of the Central Committee of the Communist Party of Ukraine Pavel Postyshev at the plenum of the board of the Union of Writers of Ukraine.

 In early 1935, he was sentenced to ten years of forced labour and sent to the Solovki prison camp in the White Sea.
 While on Solovki, he continued to write and even sent one of his works, Solovki stories, to the NKVD in Moscow.
 He was, afterwards, discouraged and stopped writing, burning short stories and a novel he had written "in honor of Cheka".

 Epik was one of the "lost transport" of prisoners shipped back to the mainland in 1937 from Solovki.
-It is now known that he was shot on 3 November 1937 at the killing field and burial ground called Sandarmokh near Medvezhyegorsk, in Karelia (then the Karelian ASSR), a site discovered in 1997 by the Memorial Society and its local head Yury A. Dmitriev.
+It is now known that he was shot on 3 November 1937 at the killing field and burial ground called Sandarmokh near Medvezhyegorsk, in Karelia (then the Karelian ASSR), a site discovered in 1997 by the Memorial Society and its local head Yury Dmitriev.

 Together with Epik, 289 other members of the Ukrainian intelligentsia—such as Mykola Kulish, Valerian Pidmohylnyi, Yulian Shpol, Valerian Polishuk, Les Kurbas, Myroslav Irchan, and Mykola Zerov—were shot at Sandarmokh.

 Epik was posthumously rehabilitated in 1956 by the Military Collegium of the Supreme Court of the USSR.